 Complex Individuality (2025)

-‘Complex Individuality’ is a multimedia project in collaboration with scientist Ingeborg Klarenberg, made on the occasion of the VU Connected World Societal Impact Award, which we received in 2024.
+‘Complex Individuality’ is a collaborative multimedia project by visual artist Suzette Bousema and scientist Ingeborg Klarenberg, created on the occasion of the VU Connected World Societal Impact Award 2024.
+The project emerged through an ongoing exchange between artistic practice, ecological research and ecoacoustic listening methods.

 The first workshop was organised in February 2025, and more will follow.
 If you are interested to join next time, please send an email to suzette@bousema.eu.